July 22 deadline established for those applying for pheasants

 To view the guide, go to the Game Commission's website, put your cursor over "HUNT/TRAP" in the menu bar at the top of the page, click on "Hunting" in the drop-down menu listing, select the "Pheasant" in the "Small Game" listing, and choose "Junior Pheasant Hunt Planning Guide" in the "Junior Pheasant Hunt" section.

-Once a club schedules a junior hunt, they can submit the information for posting on the Game Commission's on-line "Special Hunts" calendar, which enables those looking to participate in a special junior hunt to locate, and register on-line for, an opportunity near them.
-Clubs that want to have their junior hunt advertised in the "Special Hunts" calendar should contact Julie Imes, Game Commission Outreach Coordinator, at firstname.lastname@example.org, or at 717-787-4250 (ext.
+Once a club schedules a junior hunt, it can submit the information for posting on the Game Commission's on-line "Special Hunts" calendar, which enables those looking to participate in special hunts to locate and register on-line for an opportunity near them.
+Clubs that want to have their junior hunt advertised in the "Special Hunts" calendar should contact Samantha Pedder, Game Commission Outreach Coordinator, at [email protected], or at 717-787-4250 (ext.
 3327).

-"All youth who register for a youth hunt using this on-line calendar receive a free, one-year subscription to Game News," Imes said.
-"Also, real-time registration information of how many participants are signed up is one benefit to clubs having their event included in the 'Special Hunts' calendar, in addition to reaching more potential participants."
+"Real-time registration information of how many participants are signed up is one benefit to clubs having their event included in the 'Special Hunts' calendar, in addition to reaching more potential participants," Pedder said.

 Additionally, the Game Commission will provide, free of charge, a limited number of pheasants to those clubs that host a junior pheasant hunt.
 Applications must be received by July 22, and the only two stipulations to be eligible are that clubs must have registration open to the public and the hunt must be held on lands open to public hunting.